21 small changes can add up to big savings on your bills

 Now’s the time to also join Team Power Smart and start a Reduction Challenge.
 If you can deliver on most of the 21 changes below, you could reduce your electricity use by 10% over the year and earn a $50 reward.

 Two 100-watt incandescent bulbs switched off an extra two hours per day could save you $15 over a year.
 Better yet, switch to LED.

 2. Use natural light

 A single south-facing window can illuminate 20 to 100 times its area.
-Turning off one 60-watt bulb for four hours a day is a $9 saving over a year.
+Turning off one 60-watt bulb for four hours a day is at least a $10 saving over a year.

 3. Use task lighting

 Turn off ceiling lights and use table lamps, track lighting, and under-counter lights in work and hobby areas as well as in kitchens.